xiix0/scam/README.md

-You will overcome the attacks of jealous associates.
+You have a strong appeal for members of the opposite sex.